AshleyYakeley/NixVirt/README.md

 * `virtualisation.libvirt.enable` (boolean)
 Whether to use NixVirt.
-Switching this on will also switch on `virtualisation.libvirtd.enable`.
+Switching this on will also switch on `virtualisation.libvirtd.enable`, and set by default `virtualisation.libvirtd.package` to match libvirt version.
 Default: `false`.

 * `virtualisation.libvirt.<connection>` (set)